 REL 3609, Elementary New Testament Greek—Summer Intensive

 This intensive six-week course is the equivalent of a two-semester course covering the basics of New Testament, or Koine, Greek.
 The course begins by focusing on the grammar, syntax, and vocabulary needed to begin reading the New Testament and the Septuagint.
 As students gain greater facility with Greek, this course shifts to reading New Testament and early Christian texts with greater speed and accuracy, as well as understanding the critical apparatus found in the standard editions of the Greek New Testament.
 No prior knowledge of Greek is assumed.
 The course starts with the alphabet and continues from there.
 Completion of REL 3609 earns six hours of credit, equivalent to two full semester classes.
-This intensive course prepares students to take the Greek Exegesis courses offered at YDS.
+This intensive course prepares students to take Intermediate New Testament Greek (REL 518) as well as a range of Greek Exegesis courses offered at YDS during the academic year.

 Summer 2024 course information

 REL 3608, Elementary Biblical Hebrew: Mark Lester (firstname.lastname@example.org).
 Mark Lester has been teaching summer Hebrew at Yale since 2017.
 He holds a Ph.D. from Yale (focusing on Hebrew Bible 2020).
 He is currently an Instructor in the Department of Theology at Loyola University, Chicago.